• Skip to primary navigation

 Antipasto Mason Jar Salad 347 Calories and 9 Weight Watchers Points Plus

-If you have any “how to” mason jar salad questions please check out my tutorial.
+If you have any “how to” mason jar salad questions please check out my tutorial or take my free class by signing up below.

 Antipasto Mason Jar Salad 347 Calories and 9 Weight Watchers Points Plus